-Records that are not available to the public that may be shared include those:
+Records that can be shared As set out in Section 3(2) the Fair, Efficient and Open Competition Regulation, records that are not available to the public that may be shared include those:

-(a) between market participants who are affiliates of each other,
+(a) Between market participants who are affiliates of each other.

-(b) between market participants 60 days after the price and quantity offer was made to the power pool or for the provision of ancillary services,
+(b) Between market participants 60 days after the price and quantity offer was made to the power pool or for the provision of ancillary services.

-(c) by a market participant with a broker, brokerage, forward exchange or person who prepares a price index for the purpose of, or related to, trading electricity, electric energy, electricity services or ancillary services,
+(c) By a market participant with a broker, brokerage, forward exchange or person who prepares a price index for the purpose of, or related to, trading electricity, electric energy, electricity services or ancillary services.

-(e) by a market participant with another person, where required or permitted to do so by any enactment, except an ISO rule,
+(e) By a market participant with another person, where required or permitted to do so by any enactment, except an ISO rule.

-(f) by a market participant with another person, where required or permitted to do so by an ISO rule, but only to the extent that sharing is for the sole purpose of financial settlement,
+(f) By a market participant with another person, where required or permitted to do so by an ISO rule, but only to the extent that sharing is for the sole purpose of financial settlement.

-(g) pursuant to an agreement or arrangement approved by the ISO before the coming into force of the FEOC Regulation, for a period of one year after the coming into force of the FEOC Regulation or until the expiry or termination of the agreement or arrangement, whichever is earlier..
+(g) Pursuant to an agreement or arrangement approved by the ISO before the coming into force of the Fair, Efficient and Open Competition Regulation, for a period of one year after the coming into force of the Fair, Efficient and Open Competition Regulation or until the expiry or termination of the agreement or arrangement, whichever is earlier..

 (h) in accordance with an order of the Commission.

-Parties requiring an order from the Commission Those market participants without information sharing agreements previously approved by the AESO must file an application for an order from the Commission.
+Parties requiring an order from the Commission Those market participants without information sharing agreements previously approved by the AESO must file an application for an order permitting the sharing of records from the Commission.